Starbucks, under fire in UK, seeks U.S. tax breaks

-WASHINGTON Coffee chain Starbucks Corp, which has faced criticism for its low tax rate in Britain, has sought new tax breaks in the United States in comments to a congressional committee.
+WASHINGTON, April 24 Coffee chain Starbucks Corp , which has faced criticism for its low tax rate in Britain, has sought new tax breaks in the United States in comments to a congressional committee.

 As U.S. lawmakers move closer to possibly overhauling the tax code for the first time since 1986, scores of companies and interest groups have submitted comments to the tax law-writing Ways and Means Committee in the U.S. House of Representatives.